pepollms/tracker/_doc/op_3_operations.md

 This procedure is not called by the initialization script.

-The following command syntax shows how it can be used:
+The following command syntax shows how it can be used.

 ~~~
 $ ./import.sh --mock <-a n | -p x m> <-a n | -p x m>